machinemetrics/simple-erp-integration/README.md

 ## Example

-The following example can be found on Github at https://github.com/machinemetrics/simple-erp-integration.
 Since every ERP integration will be different and will require a deep understanding of the ERP being integrated, this example is a simple command-line application that allows you to start and stop jobs in MachineMetrics using the Job Dispatch API endpoints.
 This works as a starting point to provide an understanding of how the API endpoints work and what arguments should be passed.

 ```
 > node index.js --api-key API_KEY --action start --erpJobOperationRunId 8 --erpMachineId TEST --jobName job1 --partName part1 --cycletime 5000